 - (b) Decommissioned Disks and Disk Erase Policy.

-- Certain disks containing data may experience performance issues, errors or hardware failure that lead them to be decommissioned (“Decommissioned Disk”).
+- Disks containing data may experience performance issues, errors or hardware failure that lead them to be decommissioned (“Decommissioned Disk”).
 Every Decommissioned Disk is subject to a series of data destruction processes (the “Disk Erase Policy”) before leaving the Data Importer’s premises either for reuse or destruction.
 Decommissioned Disks are erased in a multi-step process and verified complete by at least two independent validators.
 The erase results are logged by the Decommissioned Disk’s serial number for tracking.
 Finally, the erased Decommissioned Disk is released to inventory for reuse and redeployment.
 If, due to hardware failure, the Decommissioned Disk cannot be erased, it is securely stored until it can be destroyed.
 Each facility is audited regularly to monitor compliance with the Disk Erase Policy.

 4. Personnel Security.